Ilaiyangudi: Literature

 People from Ilaiyangudi have contributed to Tamil literature.
 However, few works of Ilaiyangudi authors have been preserved as printed works.

 Katchi Pillaiyammal was the first published poet of Ilaiyangudi.
-Her father was Lukman Rawther, a philosopher.
+Her father was Lukman Rowther, a philosopher.
 Pillaiyammal's main theme was wisdom.

-Seeniaabil Rawther wrote Singara Vazhi Lavani about Ilaiyangudi.
+Seeniaabil Rowther wrote Singara Vazhi Lavani about Ilaiyangudi.
 It was published in 1918 by Sivagangai Sri Kala Press.

 Mathura Kavi

 Thenmalaikhan Mathura Kavi Batcha Pulavar (1860 CE – 1930 CE) lived in Ilaiyangudi and was honoured with a parcel of land (a pattayam) by the Zamindar of Sivaganga.
 He was a descendant of the Noordeen family.
 A building in Ilaiyangudi, built by Mathura Kavi's grandson, and a street in Ilaiyangudi are named after Mathura Kavi.